About the Australian Child Health Poll

 The Australian Child Health Poll is directed by Dr Anthea Rhodes, paediatrician at The Royal Children’s Hospital, Melbourne.

-The project team includes senior research fellow and paediatrician Professor Harriet Hiscock, US paediatrician and health services research specialist, Professor Gary L Freed, and paediatric endocrinologist and senior research fellow Associate Professor Matt Sabin, who has recently joined the team as a research mentor.
+The project team includes senior research fellow and paediatrician Professor Harriet Hiscock, US paediatrician and health services research specialist, Professor Gary L Freed, and paediatric endocrinologist and senior research fellow Associate Professor Matt Sabin.

 Dr Anthea Rhodes